waggle-sensor/pywaggle/docs/writing-a-plugin.md

 That being said, we do want to emphasize that pywaggle is designed to make it easy to interface _existing_ Python code with the [Waggle](https://github.com/waggle-sensor/waggle) stack.
 To a first approximation, pywaggle aims to augment print statements with publish statements.

 If you'd like to jump ahead to real code, please see the following examples:

 * [Minimal Numpy Example](https://github.com/waggle-sensor/plugin-numpy-example)
 * [Hello World ML Example](https://github.com/waggle-sensor/plugin-helloworld-ml)

+These repos can be used as starter templates for your own plugin development.

 ## What is a plugin?